paulociecomp/talkfolio/user_stories.md

 # talk submition

-User submits a talk to a group's portfolio
+OK - User submits a talk to a group's portfolio
 User submits a talk to an event
 Group admin accepts or rejects a talk from a talk submitter Event organizer accepts or rejects a talk from a talk submitter